US eyes potential second round of in-person talks with Iran as blockade takes hold

 Officials are looking at potential dates and locations should ongoing talks with Iran and mediators in the region progress in the coming days, the source said, describing the discussions as preliminary.
 “We need to be prepared to stand something up quickly should things head in that direction,” the source said.

 But given previous Iranian resistance to a number of US demands, it is not clear Tehran would submit to Trump’s terms anytime soon, even as the US began a blockade of Iranian ports Monday morning.
-Both sides have proposed a suspension in Iranian uranium enrichment, but so far cannot settle on a mutually agreeable timespan for the moratorium, officials said.
+In addition to finding a mutually agreeable timespan for a moratorium on uranium enrichment, there’s also disagreement over what should be done with Iran’s stockpile of highly enriched nuclear material.

 And with the Strait of Hormuz still effectively closed, Iran believes it enjoys substantial leverage over the US, a position that was clear to negotiators in Islamabad this weekend.